zac-garby/booleang/README.md

 }
 ```

-Also, note: output parameters from circuits don't have to be existing variables.
+Also, note: output parameters from circuits don't have to be existing registers.
 If they aren't already defined, they will be created in the calling scope.

 Circuits can have any number of input or output parameters.
 In <booleang.bl>, you can see an example of a [full adder](https://en.wikipedia.org/wiki/Adder_%28electronics%29#Full_adder)

 ## Macros

-It may seem quite unwieldy for all variables to be a single bit, but in practice it doesn't matter.
+It may seem quite unwieldy for all registers to be a single bit, but in practice it doesn't matter.
 Of course, Booleang isn't really a general purpose language, but either way, you can actually represent any digital data using a number of bits.
 For example, the number 9 could be represented as 4 bits.
-In the example below, the number 9 is represented using four variables, `b0` being the least significant bit and `b3` being the most.
+In the example below, the number 9 is represented using four registers, `b0` being the least significant bit and `b3` being the most.

 ```
 circuit four () -> () {